zowe/docs-site/docs/user-guide/install-zos.md

 ## Stage 3: Configure the Zowe runtime

+You can configure the Zowe runtime with one of the following methods depending on your needs.
+- Use JCL and shell scripts
+- Use z/OSMF Workflows

 1. Configure the z/OS security manager to prepare for launching the Zowe started tasks.
-For instructions, see [Configuring the z/OS system for Zowe](configure-zos-system.md).
+For instructions, see [Configuring the z/OS system for Zowe](configure-zos-system.md) and [Configuring Zowe with z/OSMF workflows](configure-zowe-zosmf-workflow.md).

    A SAMPLIB JCL member `ZWESECUR` is provided to assist with the configuration.
 You can submit the `ZWESECUR` JCL member as-is or customize it depending on site preferences.

    If Zowe has already been launched on the z/OS system from a previous release of Version 1.8 or later, then you are applying a newer Zowe build.
 You can skip this security configuration step unless told otherwise in the release documentation.

 2. Configure the Zowe certificates keystore and truststore directory.
-For instructions, see [Configuring Zowe certificates](configure-certificates.md).
+For instructions, see [Configuring Zowe certificates](configure-certificates.md) and [Configuring Zowe with z/OSMF workflows](configure-zowe-zosmf-workflow.md).

    If you have already created a keystore directory from a previous release of Version 1.8 or later, then you may reuse the existing keystore directory.